cwoodruff/book-network-programming-csharp/Chapter03/chapter03.md

 ### Creating a socket in C#

-1. **Instantiatinge** : The first step in creating a socket in C# involves instantiating an object of the Socket class.
+**Instantiating** : The first step in creating a socket in C# involves instantiating an object of the Socket class.
 This class resides in the System.Net.Sockets namespace.

 ```csharp
 Socket newSocket = new Socket(AddressFamily.InterNetwork, SocketType.Stream, ProtocolType.Tcp);